hoodiecrow/ConsTcl/README.md

 _Example: `` 99 `` ==> 99 (a number evaluates to itself)_

-Not just numbers but booleans, characters, strings, and vectors evaluate to themselves, to their innate value.
-Because of this, they are called autoquoting types (see next paragraph).
+Not just numbers but booleans, characters, and strings evaluate to themselves, to their innate value.
+Because of this, they are called self-evaluating or autoquoting types (see next section).

 ### Quotation